New Era for Economic Disputes in Germany

 North Rhine-Westphalia

-• Commercial Court at the Higher Regional Court of Düsseldorf – specialized in corporate and post-M&A disputes
+• Commercial Court at the Higher Regional Court of Düsseldorf – specialized in corporate law and post-M&A disputes

 English Language